 Ahhh….winter.
 The number one reason why people move to Florida.

-When I was a kid growing up in Pennsylvania, my parents would watch the weather forecast for the first sign of frost because there was a lot of work to do to prepare for winter.
+When I was a kid growing up in Pennsylvania, my parents would watch the weather forecast for the first sign of frost.
+They knew there was a lot of work to do to prepare for winter.

 In hindsight, they should have started much sooner.

 So how do you winterize your garage?
 Preventing cold air from seeping in is one of the most significant factors when getting your garage winter-ready.
 This includes:

 - Insulating the garage door and walls